Jelezik/hamauto/README.md

 2. **Launch the application:**
    - **Windows:** Run the executable file `main.exe`.
    - **MacOS:** Run the executable file `main.app`.
-If the file does not start, open the terminal in the project folder and execute the command `open MyApp.app`.
+If the file does not start, open the terminal in the project folder and execute the command `open HAMAUTO.app`.

 3. **After launching, you should see the following window:**